Current Agency Procedures (COVID-19 Update)

 Appointments and face mask use is strongly encouraged.

 Bonita Springs – United Way House 26820 Old 41 Rd

 Mon – Fri 9:00 am – 4:30 pm

 Lehigh Acres (located inside Goodwill Store) 2825 Lee Blvd.

 Mon – Fri 9:00 am – 5:30 pm

-The Palm Beach – United Way House/Family Resource Center at 4162 Palm Beach Blvd. is currently closed for repair.
-It will tentatively re-open May 29th.
+Palm Beach United Way House/Community Resource Center (located at retail store) 4162 Palm Beach Blvd.
+Fort Myers, FL 33916.

 Charlotte, Hendry, and Collier CRC’s are also opened.